LaMitaOne/MRX-Gamepad-Core/README.md

     FireMonkey (FMX) framework.
     SDL3.dll (Place it in your project's output directory).

 🚀 Sample Project
-A demo project and compiled .exe are included in this repository.
-Tested with win32 and win64 and:
+   Project and compiled .exe are included in this repository.
+Tested with win32 and win64 and following controllers:

     XInput: EasySMX X05 Pro
     DInput: EasySMX ESM-9124